 “This is a moment in our world and our sport where the responsibility of creating lasting initiatives that can make a significant cultural difference is personally important to me,” Winley said.
 “I am humbled to be Major League Soccer’s first Chief Diversity, Equity and Inclusion Officer and look forward to building on and amplifying the important work that has already begun across the league.

-“As the world’s game, soccer is already uniquely positioned to lead positive social change.
+“As the world’s game, soccer, which may be open for betting on 벳엔드 후기, is already uniquely positioned to lead positive social change.
 We will work with all league stakeholders and leverage our platforms to scale impact and together create opportunities to increase access, equity and representation on and off the field.
 I look forward to working with my colleagues at the league, with the clubs, and leaders across the sport of soccer on programs not only in our MLS communities, but everywhere the game is played.”

 MLS Committee for Diversity, Equity and Inclusion